bluz71/vim-mistfly-statusline/README.md

 your own highlights.

 :gift: Here is a simple example of customized _mistfly_ colors.
-Save the following either at the end of your initialization file, after setting your `colorscheme`, or in an appropriate `after` file such as `after/plugin/mistfly-statusline.vim`.
+Save the following either at the end of your initialization file after setting your `colorscheme`.

 ```viml
 highlight! link MistflyNormal DiffChange